Stars of Excellence

 Kiamichi Technology Center

-Greg Winters has been a career educator for the past thirty-six years serving the past twenty-four years as superintendent of three Technology Center districts across Oklahoma.
+Greg Winters has been a career educator for 36 years serving the past 24 years as superintendent of three technology center districts across Oklahoma.